-Trying to find a karate instructor or karate lessons in Sands End ?
+Searching for a karate instructor or karate classes in Sands End ?

-Karate is amongst the most generally practiced self-defense skill forms worldwide.
-Fighting techinques rely upon acute physical co-ordination and mental focus.
-They were developed in Asia (predominantly India, China and taiwan and Japan) over the course of many centuries.
-In all this time, there have been numerous martial arts adaptations, and you will find hundreds of martial arts styles practiced today.
+Karate is among the most commonly practiced martial-art forms on the planet.
+Martial arts rely upon acute physical co-ordination and mental focus.
+They were developed in Asia (largely India, China and taiwan and okinawa) throughout the course of many 1000’s of years.
+In all this time, there are numerous martial arts variants, and there are numerous disciplines practiced these days.

-Offering Karate classes in Sands End made for individuals from all areas of life both men and women.
-Our company offers lessons for people from beginner level right through to seasoned Karate enthusiasts.
-Our Karate pupils might be female or male, young or old, we can help individuals from all walks of life, irrespective of their sex or age.
+Offering Karate classes in Sands End intended for individuals from all areas of life both men and women.
+We provide you with lessons for people from beginner level all the way through to seasoned Karate practitioners.
+Our Karate students could be male or female, old or young, we will help people from all walks of life, irrespective of their sex or age.

 Karate practice (Sands End ) – Our Karate Classes in Sands End

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)